 Senior VP of Lettuce Entertain You Enterprises

-Gerard Vincent Centioli is Founder of ICON LLC, Founder, President & CEO of ICON INC (ICON) and Senior Partner & Senior VP of Lettuce Entertain You Restaurants.
+Gerard Vincent Centioli is Founder of ICON LLC, Founder, President & CEO of ICON INC (ICON) and Executive Partner of Lettuce Entertain You Restaurants.

 Born and raised in Seattle, Washington, Gerard Centioli spent his childhood employed in all segments of a KFC franchise (41 units) owned by Gil’s Enterprises, Inc., his family business.
 He worked after school, weekends and holidays learning about restaurant operations, finance, marketing, purchasing, distribution, real estate, construction and every other aspect of the company.
 After receiving his Bachelor of Business Administration degree with majors in public accounting and marketing from Gonzaga University in Washington, Centioli went on to hold the posts of Assistant to the President and Vice President for Gil’s Enterprises, Inc.